-□ Press the Jog DialTM.
+Press the Jog DialTM.

-Click APPS in the Jog Dial Bar.
+Click APPS in the Indicator window.

-The Application mode is used for operations other than scrolling.
-Depending on the application you are working in, the Jog Dial Navigator window will contain a list of items, such as menus, options and file names, which you can select with the Jog DialTM, or generic instructions about how to use the Jog DialTM.
+This mode is used for operations other than scrolling.
+Depending on the application you are working in, you will see either the Jog Dial Navigator or the Jog Dial Guide displayed on the right-hand side.

+Jog Dial Navigator: Displays items such as menus and file names, which you can select with the Jog Dial Navigator.